shyanyong/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of prescriptions
+* has a need to manage a significant number of prescriptions, is a caregiver or a patient with multiple prescriptions
 * prefers a quick way of tracking medication needs, dosage and related health information
 * prefers desktop apps over other types
 * can type fast